Solanum elaeagnifolium: Ecology

+In another study, on allelopathic effects with other plants, it was shown that white oak extract impedes its germination.

+A five-year study found that frequent mowing of silverleaf nightshade contributes toward making it a 'superweed', with a deeper taproot, a spikier stem, and greater toxicity to grazing caterpillars.

 Toxicity

+It is toxic to both humans and livestock.

 Ingestion of silverleaf nightshade has been implicated as a cause of ivermectin toxicosis in horses given the recommended dosage of the drug.
 Metabolites from the plant are speculated to disrupt the blood–brain barrier, allowing ivermectin to enter and disrupt neurotransmitter function in the brain and spinal cord.

+Its thin spines can cause weed dermatitis.